-Delayed entry to reception - Summer Born Children
+Delayed entry to reception for summer born children

 Summer born children

-This currently provides parent with the following options.
+This currently provides parents with the following options.

 Parents may defer their child’s admission to primary or infant school until later in the school year, but not beyond the beginning of the first academic term after the child’s fifth birthday (the time when the child reaches Compulsory School Age, CSA) and not beyond the beginning of the final term of the school year of which the offer was made.

 Alternatively, a parent has the right for their child to be admitted on a part-time basis during the Reception year but not beyond the point that they reach compulsory school age.
 In both cases a school place can be held for the child until they take it up.

 The arrangement to defer a child’s entry must be made with mutual agreement between the school and the parent.

 Some parents may elect for their child not to start reception in their correct chronological year group.
 A request can be made to delay your child’s start until they are of Compulsory School Age.
 This would normally mean that the child would make an in-year application to enter school directly into year 1.